tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Documentation is like sex:
+⚡ AI Joke of the Day: 🤖 If Bill Gates had a dime for every time Windows crashed ...
+Oh wait, he does. 🤖
-When it's good, it's very good.
-When it's bad, it's better than nothing... 🤖

 ---